 While most employers recognize the value when employees come back rested, refreshed, and more productive, many also expect their employees to answer emails while on vacation.
 In fact, more than half of the people in one survey said that they are expected to have email access on vacation.
 So while vacations usually enhance family relationships, work interruptions can actually impede that benefit.

-: I’m up early to walk the beach checking sea turtle nests.
+Second day of vacation: I’m up early to walk the beach checking sea turtle nests.
 It’s light, but the sun isn’t up over the horizon yet, and the moon is still visible high in the sky.
 The shrimp boats are out on the water, and a group of deer graze on the dunes.
 They let me get amazingly close to them.
 I’m reminded that the only important things to do today are eating and spending time in nature.

 Psychology Today says that “Vacations have the potential to break into the stress cycle,” getting us off the merry-go-round of chronic stress, sleep deprivation and unquiet minds.
 Vacations are also good times to establish new health habits, especially around exercise.

-: I wake in the pre-dawn to the sound of rain beating on the roof.
+Third day of vacation: I wake in the pre-dawn to the sound of rain beating on the roof.
 I drift back to sleep thinking about a day spent reading and watching movies indoors.
 But by 7:00 the storm clouds have moved out to sea and people start to wander onto the beach for morning runs and walks.
 What will the day ahead hold for me?
 Beach?
 Yoga?
 Biking?
 All three?